aspose-cells/Aspose.Cells-Doc-md/swedish/pythonjava/developer-guide/pivot-tables/row-and-column-fields/_index.sv.md

 "ONLY translate the VALUES of title, description, and keywords."

 But also: "The following product names must appear EXACTLY as-is throughout the document"

-These don't conflict.
-I should translate the parts that aren't product names.
-So "Row and Column Fields" can be translated.

 But the title contains the product name.
 If I translate "Row and Column Fields" to "Rad- och kolumnfält", then I'd have:
 "Rad- och kolumnfält in Aspose.Cells for Python via Java"